bitmark-inc/autonomy-apps/docs/protect_your_usage_data.md

 **How does Autonomy protect my privacy while still collecting usage data?**

 Autonomy sets a new standard for protecting the privacy of any usage data you contribute.
 As far as we know, no other app or crypto wallet does as much to conceal your privacy.
-If you opt in to sending us usage data, the mobile app will mask your identity and device uuid by hashing.
+If you opt in to sending us usage data, the mobile app will mask your identity and device UUID by hashing them locally on your device before uploading them to our analytics server.
 This number is completely irreversible and is therefore absolutely unrelated to your Autonomy account number, your profile information, or your device in any way.
+It functions as a random identifier that helps us understand how you're using Autonomy without revealing anything about who you are.

 Here’s an example of such a random number:
 ```
 f0c63b1c38cfb46ddca43c02a0b1b29808f3747bc6c7bc399848de7e602b96b1
 ```

-Anytime you use one of Autonomy’s main features during that day, such as linking with an external wallet account, your mobile app will anonymously send a message to our analytics server that logs the general type of action and any relevant details.
+Anytime you use one of Autonomy’s main features, such as linking with an external wallet account, your mobile app will anonymously send a message to our analytics server that logs the general type of action and any relevant details.
-Here’s an example of a log message for linking to:
+Here’s an example of a log message for linking to an external account:

 ```json
 {